edi3/vocab/bsp.md

 Type: rdf:Class

+Cefact Element Metadata:

+@id | cefact:Applied_Tax.Details
+@type | edi3:AggregateBIE
+edi3:cefactUNId | cefact:UN01000183
-Comments: <br/>A total levy or payment for the support of a government that is required of persons, groups, or businesses within the domain of that government.<br/>A trade related fiscal levy or duty.<br/>A registered tax or duty system pertaining to an authority.<br/>
+rdfs:comment | A total levy or payment for the support of a government that is required of persons, groups, or businesses within the domain of that government. edi3:cefactBusinessProcess | In All Contexts

+@id | cefact:Trade_Tax.Details
+@type | edi3:AggregateBIE
+edi3:cefactUNId | cefact:UN01004709
+rdfs:comment | A trade related fiscal levy or duty. edi3:cefactBusinessProcess | Buy-Ship-Pay

+@id | cefact:Registered_Tax.Details
+@type | edi3:AggregateBIE
+edi3:cefactUNId | cefact:UN01004057
+rdfs:comment | A registered tax or duty system pertaining to an authority. edi3:cefactBusinessProcess | In All Contexts

 Properties: